FeaturedSEO Research

 What an AI-Mode-ready page usually looks like

-The pattern is not mysterious.
+The pattern isn't mysterious.

 Weak pageStrong page